shankarprasadtn/microservices-task/readme.md

-# Microservices Kubernetes Deployment using Minikube
+# Microservices Kubernetes Deployment using Minikube on Windows

 ## Overview

-This project demonstrates deployment of a Node.js based microservices application on Kubernetes using Minikube.
+This project demonstrates deployment of a Node.js based microservices application on Kubernetes using Minikube on a Windows machine.

 The application contains the following services: